Type UB I submarine

 Built to meet the need for small maneuverable submarines able to operate in the narrow, shallow seas off Flanders, the vessels were intended to be quickly constructed, then shipped by rail and assembled at their port of operation.
 The design effort began in mid-August 1914 and by mid-October the first 15 boats were ordered from two German shipyards.
-The German Imperial Navy subsequently ordered an additional pair of boats to replace two sold to Austria-Hungary, who ordered a further three boats in April 1915.
+The German Imperial Navy subsequently ordered an additional pair of boats to replace two sold to Austria-Hungary, who ordered a further three boats in April 1915 for a total of 20 UB Is built.

-A total of 20 UB Is were built.
 Construction of the first boats for Germany began in early November 1914; all 20 were completed by October 1915.
 Several of the first boats underwent trials in German home waters, but the rest were assembled and tested at either Antwerp or Pola.
-The German boats operated primarily in the Flanders, Baltic, and Constantinople Flotillas.
+The German boats operated primarily in the Flanders, but also in the Baltic, Pola and Constantinople Flotillas.
 The boats were about 28 m long and displaced 127 t when surfaced and 142 t while submerged.
 All had two bow torpedo tubes and two torpedoes, and were equipped with a deck-mounted machine gun.

 In 1918 four of the surviving German boats were converted into coastal minelayers.
 Of the seventeen boats in German service, two were sold to Austria-Hungary, one was sold to Bulgaria, and nine were lost during the war.
 One of the five Austro-Hungarian boats was sunk and another mined and not repaired.
 The five surviving German boats, the four surviving Austro-Hungarian boats, and the Bulgarian boat were all turned over to the Allies after the end of the war and were broken up.

 Design

-In the earliest stages of the First World War the German Army's rapid advance along the North Sea coast found the German Imperial Navy without submarines suitable to operate in the narrow and shallow seas off Flanders.
+In the earliest stages of the First World War, the German Army's rapid advance along the North Sea coast found the German Imperial Navy without submarines suitable to operate in the narrow and shallow seas off Flanders.
 By 18 August 1914, two weeks after the German invasion of Belgium, the planning of a series of small coastal submarines had already begun.

 The German Imperial Navy stipulated that the submarines must be transportable by rail, which imposed a maximum diameter of 3.15 m.
 The rushed planning effort—which had been assigned the name "Project 34"—resulted in the Type UB I design, created specifically for operation from Flanders.
 The boats were to be about 28 m long and to displace about 125 t with two bow torpedo tubes.